How to Select a Business Valuation Expert: A Guide for Attorneys

 Advice to Provide to Your Client When Hiring a Business Valuation Expert

 Another important part of selecting a business valuation expert is communicating the expert’s role to your client.
 When working with a valuation expert, ensure that your client is aware that the expert’s valuation and the outcome of the final report are unknown.
 The valuation expert you choose should have a reputation of being unbiased and fair.
-After all, if your expert has a history of giving extreme positions in favor of the client, your opposing counsel will have an easy opportunity to poke holes their testimony.
+After all, if your expert has a history of giving extreme positions in favor of the client, your opposing counsel will have an easy opportunity to poke holes in their testimony.

 It’s important to remind your client that engaging a business valuation expert can communicate an important message to the opposing party that your client is ready for trial should other negotiations fail.
 This can be especially important in divorce litigation when clients are often willing to avoid long legal battles.